 The Protective Covenant was formally adopted in 1928 by the Rancho Santa Fe Association.
 The Covenant, as it would come to be known, is a declaration of basic restrictions and conditions regulating development in the community of Rancho Santa Fe.
 To this day the community remains aesthetically pleasing, consistent and admired due, in large part, to the Covenant.
 With the Association in place to manage Covenant lands, the transition from SFLIC to the Association was nearly complete.

 Nearly 220 acres of land were donated by SFLIC in 1927 for use as a golf course.
 Well-known course designer Max Behr was hired to design the course and oversee its construction.
 The Rancho Santa Fe Golf Club officially opened in June 1929, and SFLIC began marketing lots in Rancho Santa Fe as golf course estates in addition to the gentleman farmer concept.

-In addition to managing the Covenant land, the Association also took over operation of the golf course in 1934.
+In addition to managing the land, the Association also took over operation of the golf course in 1934.
 Bing Crosby began a tradition of hosting “The Clambake” at the golf club in 1937 at the conclusion of the horse racing season at nearby Del Mar.
 The Clambake later moved to Pebble Beach, but continues to be a local annual tradition that continues today at the club.

-The Covenant of Rancho Santa Fe remains the oldest active planned community in California that continues to function with unique broad-reaching powers.
+Rancho Santa Fe remains the oldest active planned community in California that continues to function with unique broad-reaching powers.